Show All Answers

 One billing unit is equal to 100 cubic feet of water, or 748 gallons of water.

-The readiness-to-serve (RTS) charge is a bimonthly fee based on meter size that covers a portion of the fixed costs of operating the District.
-Such fixed costs include maintenance of the water system and facilities, customer service, administration, and staffing.
+The readiness-to-serve (RTS) charge is a bi-monthly fee based on meter size that covers a portion of the fixed costs of operating the District.
+Such fixed costs include maintenance of the water system and facilities, customer service, and administration.

-A pass through charge covers unforeseen increases in wholesale charges for imported water, groundwater management, and electrical services which may be passed through to the customer as they occur.
-If the District finds it necessary to pass through unforeseen wholesale charge increases, customers will be informed of these additional charges in advance of the effective date, and each additional charge will be itemized on each bill.
+A "pass through" charge covers unprojected increases in wholesale charges for imported water and groundwater management, which may be passed through to the customer as they occur.
+If the District finds it necessary to pass through unprojected wholesale charge increases, customers will be informed of these additional charges in advance of the effective date, and each additional charge will be itemized on each bill.

 There are currently no pass through charges being assessed to District customers.

-A budget-based tiered rate prices water based on need and rewards customers who use water efficiently.
-The water budget estimates each customer's efficient indoor and outdoor water needs, and allocates sufficient lower-priced water to meet those needs.
+Budget-based tiered rates reward customers for using water efficiently.
+The District uses publicly available data to estimate each customer's indoor and outdoor water needs (your water "budget"), and allocates sufficient lower-priced water to meet those needs.
 If customers exceed their budget, higher rates are charged for the additional use.

 The District currently offers a budget-based tiered rate structure for single-family residential customers and dedicated irrigation meter customers.
 All other customers are charged a flat rate.

-The District's budget-based tiered rate structure has assisted the District to incentivize efficient water use while equitably allocating water supply costs and balancing revenue needs.
+The District's budget-based tiered rate structure rewards efficient water use while equitably allocating water supply costs and balancing revenue needs for single-family residential customers and irrigation customers.
 Budget-based tiered rates fairly allocate the cost of water service based on water needs and water supply and operational/maintenance costs.
 The method recognizes the difference between indoor and outdoor use and rewards customers who use water efficiently with lower water rates.